vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

     This is the `liveness` probe endpoint.

 **Note:**
-**Tanzu Application Services currently supports use of the liveness probe with the** **`health-check` feature.**
+**Tanzu Application Service supports use the of the liveness probe with the `health-check` feature, which you will demonstrate in the next lab.**

-**It does not formally support use of readiness checks,** **but does support the use of liveness checks that you will demonstrate** **in the next lab.**
+**TAS does not currently support the use of readiness checks.**

 ### Liveness

-The liveness state, the ability to answer requests in a timely fashion or the signal that the application is not having issue, is published by your application through a liveness probe endpoint.
+An application should report a liveness state of **up** when it is not having issues and is able to answer requests in a timely fashion.
 The platform can use the state of the liveness probe to destroy and re-create application instances that can not adequately service requests.